yao-yun/neodb/docs/features.md

   - mark an item as wishlist/in progress/complete/dropped
   - rate and write reviews for an item
+  - write notes for an item with progress (e.g. reading notes at page 42)
   - create tags for an item, either privately or publicly
   - create and share list of items
   - tracking progress of a list (e.g. personal reading challenges)